krhcrmxd/JobFinder/README.md

 # JobFinder 🧑‍💼

-A full-stack job board application with authentication, authorization, and a custom UI.
+A full-stack job board application with authentication, authorization, and a custom UI created in educational purposes.
 Users can register, log in, post vacancies and orders, and browse existing listings.

 ---